bbartling/easy-aso/README.md

 <details>
 <summary>Examples and Best Practices</summary>

-This project is designed so that you can start with very simple ASO “bots” and grow into more complex HVAC optimization services without rewriting the core plumbing.
-The key pattern is: **keep `main.py` clean and declarative**, and put all of your optimization logic into dedicated `algorithm.py` modules.
-Each example follows the same structure:
+This project is designed so that you can start with simple ASO “bots” and grow into more capable HVAC optimization services without rewriting the core plumbing.
+The pattern is straightforward: keep `main.py` clean and declarative, and put all optimization logic into dedicated `algorithm.py` modules.
+Each example follows the same layout:

 ```text
 algorithm.py   # ASO logic (reads, writes, decisions)